h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >
 > Suggest the use of Protocol-Error as an application signal when it is not possible to send a "no_application_protocol" TLS alert.
 >
-> Update discussion of Message-Authenticator, and suggest that RADIUS/1.1 proxies always add Message-Authenticator to Access-Requet packets being sent over UDP or TCP.
+> Update discussion of Message-Authenticator, and suggest that RADIUS/1.1 proxies always add Message-Authenticator to Access-Request packets being sent over UDP or TCP.
+>
+> Add term "historic RADIUS/TLS" as it is simpler than more awkward "6614 or 7360".
+>
+> Re-add ALPN "radius/1.0" based on comments from Heikki.
+It signals that the system is ALPN-capable, among other.

 --- back